joachim-student/cogs106/2-tdd/assignment/README.md

 Your implementation should pass the unit test suite provided in the class repository.
 Your grade will be based on the passing of the suite.

 Additionally, you should not rely on too many external modules or packages.
 MATLAB users may use the `Statistics and Machine Learning Toolbox` and python users may use `numpy` and `scipy`.
 Python 3.8 is preferred.

 ---

+## Some hints to get started

+1. Start by checking out the test suites ([MATLAB](https://github.com/joachim-student/cogs106/tree/master/2-tdd/assignment/m), [python](https://github.com/joachim-student/cogs106/tree/master/2-tdd/assignment/py)) to get an idea of what they expect.
+2. Use the BayesFactor class ([MATLAB](https://github.com/joachim-student/cogs106/tree/master/2-tdd/m), [python](https://github.com/joachim-student/cogs106/tree/master/2-tdd/py)) as a template.
+3. Start writing your class with the constructor method, which takes four inputs in the right order: `SignalDetection(hits, misses, falaseAlarms, correctRejections)`

+---